apptainer/singularity-admindocs/user_namespace.rst

 ---------------------------

-To allow unprivileged creation of user namespaces a kernel >=3.8 is required, with >=3.18 being recommended as it adds OverlayFS support.
+To allow unprivileged creation of user namespaces a kernel >=3.8 is required, with >=3.18 being recommended due to security fixes for user namespaces (3.18 also adds OverlayFS support which is used by Singularity).

 Additionally, some Linux distributions require that unprivileged user namespace creation is enabled using a ``sysctl`` or kernel command